osama-ahmed-ragab/landing-page-2021/README.md

 This is a basic landing page that uses Javascript to create a NavBar dynamically and to highlight sections when scrolled.
 The project uses HTML, CSS, and Javascript.

-### To view project

-The project is published on GitHub Pages.
-To view, click on this link: [link to project](https://github.com/osama-ahmed-ragab/landing-page-2021)